FBAR vs. Form 8938: What’s the Difference and Do You Need to File Both?

 • Include everything reportable: Don’t forget to include signature authority accounts for FBAR and non-account assets for FATCA.

-• File separately: Please note that FBAR and FATCA are submitted to different agencies through seperate systems.
+• File separately: Please note that FBAR and FATCA are submitted to different agencies through separate systems.

 The information provided here is for general guidance only.
 Foreign account reporting requirements can be complex and vary based on individual circumstances.
 For specific advice on your situation, consult with a qualified tax professional.